Working with ElevatedButton in Flutter (2022)

-Most mobile and web applications have buttons that allow users to press to interact with.
+Most mobile and web applications have buttons that allow users to press to interact.
 In Flutter, you can use the ElevatedButton widget to create elevated buttons.

-ElevatedButton is the replacement for RaisedButton which is obsolete.
+ElevatedButton is the replacement for RaisedButton, which is now obsolete (and unusable in recent versions of Flutter).

-This tutorial will guide you through implementing elevated buttons as well as styling them.
+This tutorial will guide you through implementing elevated buttons as well as styling and customizing them.
+At the very end of this article, we create some elevated buttons with the Material 3 look and feel.

 What is an ElevatedButton in Flutter?